FanDuel Daily Fantasy Sports Promo Code & Review

 FanDuel is one of the best legal online sports betting and DFS websites available in the US.
 FanDuel DFS users who get signed up with FanDuel DFS will get a 100% deposit match welcome bonus for up to $100 in October.
 There is no FanDuel DFS promo code needed to claim this welcome bonus.

 FanDuel first launched in 2009 when the daily fantasy sports (DFS) industry was in its infancy.
 It wasn’t long before the company became a prominent player in the DFS game.

 The company quickly made inroads with its platform’s smooth interface and prize pools.
 FanDuel would gain additional attention as an innovator in live DFS final tournaments.

-No FanDuel DFS promo code is needed for these promotions.
-In order to take advantage of the bonus offers, simply create a new account using this link from our FanDuel DFS review.
+No FanDuel DFS bonus code is needed for this promotion.
+In order to take advantage of the bonus offer, simply create a new FanDuel account today and you’ll be all set.

 One additional note: FanDuel offers beginner contests for inexperienced players.
 Only those who have yet to play a certain amount of paid contests are eligible to enter.

 For example, there are contests labeled “NFL Beginner Double-Ups” at different price points.
 In these contests, you need to post a score that’s better than more than half of the field to double the entry fee.